How to Choose the Right 3PL Company | Cahoot

 In this article, we’ll provide a quick rundown of what a 3PL does before providing an in-depth guide to what you should look for in a 3PL when you need to outsource fulfillment.

-Third party logistics (3PL) refers broadly to a company that handles inventory management, warehousing, and fulfillment for retailers.
+A third party logistics (3PL) provider, broadly speaking, is a company that handles inventory management, warehousing, and fulfillment for retailers.
 The industry has undergone a massive transformation over the past two decades as retail growth has shifted online, but the basic principles have remained the same.
+Logistics management is fundamental to 3PL services, which focus on executing logistical tasks efficiently.

 3PLs receive inventory from their customers, and then they safely store it in the manner required to support efficient outbounds.
 They integrate with their customers’ sales channels, so that when an order comes in, the 3PL fulfills it without intervention from the seller.
 Within that broad characterization, there’s as much variety in the 3PL industry as there is in retail.